John Hennig: Years of hardship

 Apart from work in a teaching post that turned out to be less remunerative and more precarious than had seemed, Hennig launched himself into an intensive activity of article writing, private German lessons, teaching at the national seminary for priests in Maynooth and at University College, Dublin, lecturing and even radio talks.
 Though formally neutral and in various respects pro-German, the Irish Free State was an impoverished country and wartime conditions made it difficult for the foreigner Hennig, though a Catholic with a reasonable grasp of English, to make a living.
 Trying after the birth of a third child to ensure greater financial security for the future, Hennig enrolled in 1943 for a degree course in architecture, with a view to opening the way to a sure second career.

-He was subsequently joined by his family in November 1939 and together they began their Irish life, with its twists and turns of good and bad fortunate as they found congenial accommodation in a cottage with garden at Sutton to the north of Dublin, but the wife and children went down with whooping cough and other health problems soon after their arrival.
+He was subsequently joined by his family in November 1939 and together they began their Irish life, with its twists and turns of good and bad fortunate as they found congenial accommodation in a cottage with a garden at Sutton to the north of Dublin, but the wife and children went down with whooping cough and other health problems soon after their arrival.
 The elder girl, Gabriele, developed a lung complication and in desperation the family sought the help of a paediatrician, Dr Robert Collis, who treated the girl free of charge and in effect saved her life.
 In 1942 another child was born, Margaret May Joan (Maggie).
-The earlier years were made easier by the friendship and social acceptance of a number of other German-speaking exiles, such as Erwin Schrödinger (1877-1961), an Austrian Nobel prize-winner for Physics, the medievalist Ludwig Bieler (1906-1981) and the bacteriologist Hans Sachs (1877-1945).
-On the other hand, for practicality the couple adopted anglicized first names, Hans becoming John and Kläre becoming Claire, names they then kept for the rest of their days.
+The earlier years were made easier by the friendship and social acceptance of a number of other German-speaking exiles, such as Erwin Schrödinger, an Austrian Nobel prize-winner for Physics, the medievalist Ludwig Bieler and the bacteriologist Hans Sachs.
+On the other hand, for practicality, the couple adopted anglicized first names, Hans becoming John and Kläre becoming Claire, names they then kept for the rest of their days.